 In addition to this, the bid manager will consistently review the process and be in close contact with a writer or team of bid writers, to ensure they are receiving the information needed and they are supported to complete the bid to the highest standard.

 How does a bid management consultancy work?

 Bid management consultancy works through understanding that clients do not always have the time or resources to manage their tendering in house.
 As a result, the process from opportunity identification to final submission is completed by a bid management consultancy, such as Executive Compass.
-With a success rate of over 80%, over 500 clients trust us to complete their tendering exercises, using a robust and tested process, including:
+With a success rate of 85%, over 500 clients trust us to complete their tendering exercises, using a robust and tested process, including: